AbdulHadi404/FaceRecognition-And-MaskDetection/docs/HOW_IT_WORKS.md

 - A: Yes!
 The system can detect and recognize multiple faces simultaneously.

-**Q: What happens if someone enters but doesn't exit?**

-- A: The consolidation will show their entry time but no exit time (engagement time = 0).

 **Q: How accurate is the recognition?**

 - A: Depends on lighting, angle, and training quality.
 LBPH is typically 85-95% accurate.

-**Q: Can I use just one camera?**
+**Q: Can I use an IP camera?**

-- A: Yes, but you'll need to modify the code to use only one camera index.
+- A: Yes!
+The system supports IP cameras via HTTP/MJPEG or RTSP streams.
+Configure it using the GUI or `setup_ip_camera.py` script.

+**Q: Are recognition results saved to files?**

+- A: Currently, recognition results are displayed visually on the video feed but not automatically saved to CSV files.
+This allows for real-time monitoring without file I/O overhead.

 ---